 One can use the Grubfork attachments to roast sausages, hot dogs, string cheese and marshmallows; the Burgcages to cook delicious burger patties or even pastry crepes; Grubcage attachments let you roast fruit and vegetables; the Grubpockets and Grubtubes to make pizza tubes or golden bread twists; or the bacon clip to grill crispy bacon.

 The kit also comes with roasting sticks that have no-slip grip, a Grabber mitt to keep your fingers cool and a Hot Pad to perfect smores.

 All the above are stored in a compact bag for easy storage, and the stainless-steel attachments are dishwasher-safe to make for easy cleaning when your full-bellied camper gets home.
-This is a perfect gift to the adventuring foodies.
+One of the best camping gifts for adventuring foodies.

 This multi-functional lantern is both a portable light source and a charging station, which is great when for spontaneous camping and there’s no available power source.